Omega1618/screeps/README.md

 These creeps are controlled by the party, not the room.
 Parties are expected to ask rooms to generate these creeps.
 Files start with party.<party_name>.creep.

+# Empire
+Scripts related to running the entire empire.
+Currently only statistics are gathered.
+Files start with empire.

 # General design pattern
 creep's run method should be the only thing necessary to get the creep's work to be done.